JC-LL/opal_svg_anim/README.md

 ``bundle exec opal --compile -q opal-browser test.rb > app.js
 ``

+Open index.html in your browser.

+## Tests specificities

-Open index.html in your browser : a randomly colored dot normally moved around a circle.
+* **Test 1** : basic usage of Opal.
+Animation of an SVG directly embedded in html.
+Checks if it works. : a randomly colored dot normally moves around a circle.

+* **Test 2** : we now try to open an external SVG file.